 Additional tools and approaches are available to support patients with long term conditions.

-- We are supporting the adoption and spread of 20/21 Rapid Uptake Products (RUP) which include a severe asthma biologics pathway, measuring fractional exhaled nitric oxide (FeNO) concentration in asthma, a lipid management clinical pathway and the use of Tamoxifen as primary prevention of breast cancer for those who are at high risk.
-Our RUP leads are Clare Evans, Deputy Director of Service and System Transformation – firstname.lastname@example.org and Rachel Gibbons, Senior Project Manager – email@example.com
+- We are supporting the adoption and spread of Rapid Uptake Products (RUP) which in 21/22 include a severe asthma biologics pathway, measuring fractional exhaled nitric oxide (FeNO) concentration in asthma and a lipid management clinical pathway.
+Our RUP leads are Clare Evans, Deputy Director of Service and System Transformation – firstname.lastname@example.org and Rachel Gibbons, Programme Manager – email@example.com

 - The Clinical Digital Resource Collaborative has developed Precision, a fully funded digital resource, for healthcare professionals to;

 - proactively manage patients’ health with personalised care and improve health and wellbeing

 - Quickly identify patients who are likely to benefit from a change in clinical management.